Monstercat: Partnerships, awards and evolution (2017–2020)

 In June 2017, Monstercat partnered with Psyonix to promote the second anniversary of the video game Rocket League by releasing Rocket League x Monstercat Vol. 1, an 18-song album from artists who had previously signed songs to Monstercat, including Slushii, Aero Chord and Vicetone.
 The album was released on 5 July 2017.
 Monstercat also announced their own television channel, Monstercat TV, on the Pluto TV television platform the same month.

 In July 2017, Monstercat won DJ Mag's Best Breakthrough Label, competing against other labels such as Discwoman, Tuskegee Music, Perspectives Digital and Honey Soundsystem.
 Monstercat has hosted an annual block party near their headquarters, "Monstercat Compound", since 2017.

 In November 2017, Monstercat received the label's first certified platinum record for the 2016 song "Alone" by Marshmello.
-In an email to Billboard, Mike Darlington expressed his gratitude towards the collaboration and expressed his praisal for Marshmello's success.
+In an email to Billboard, Mike Darlington expressed his gratitude towards the collaboration and expressed his praise for Marshmello's success.

 In December 2017, Monstercat was named one of the five best independent dance labels of 2017 by Billboard.

 On the week of 1 January 2018, Monstercat announced a split in branding into two distinct themes, "Uncaged" and "Instinct", citing the diversity of their music library.
 This was accompanied by the creation of a separate channel, named Monstercat: Instinct.
 The Instinct brand features music that has a prominent focus on melodic aspects, including genres such as house and future bass.
 The change included a retirement of the tri-weekly release schedule in favour of a release schedule of four times a week and a podcast episode in-between.

 In another first for the label, 9 August saw a collaborative single with Sumerian Records.
 Called "Kneel Before Me", produced by Slander and Crankdat, and featuring Asking Alexandria, the single was praised across both the electronic and rock music industries.

 In September 2018, two weeks before Rocket League x Monstercat Vol. 4 released, Gavin Johnson, Head of Gaming for Monstercat, spoke of the collaboration between the label and Psyonix:

 I met Josh Watson (Esports Operations Manager of Psyonix) at one of our Monstercat gaming-driven events during E3 of 2016.
 Shortly after, Josh introduced me to their Audio Director Mike Ault as he had a vision for how he wanted to approach music in Rocket League which mirrored that of our ethos with Monstercat.
 During our first call, it was clear that we shared the same desire to build new platforms for exhibiting artists to be on and grow.
 The groundwork Rocket League x Monstercat Vol. 1 begun immediately afterwards.

 In November 2018, Noisestorm's April Fools' Day single, "Crab Rave", entered Billboard's Dance/Electronic Songs chart.
 The Irish music artist, writing to the magazine, praised its entrance onto the chart, and expressed his approval of its status as an internet meme.